“Samsung’s Gear S3 rules the wrist with a slick rotating bezel and LTE connectivity.”

 Smartwatches are in an odd place right now.
 That is, if you’re not on iOS.
-The Apple Watch Series 2 dominates the market, and the only Android manufacturer that’s continually updating and expanding its smartwatch lineup is Samsung.
+The Apple Watch Series 2 dominates the market, the Apple Watch secures the top spot on the best smartwatches, and the only Android manufacturer that’s continually updating and expanding its smartwatch lineup is Samsung.

 Hardly any Android Wear smartwatches were released in 2016, and funnily enough, the only great option for Android users is a watch that doesn’t run Android Wear.
 While Samsung is the leading Android smartphone manufacturer, it uses its own proprietary software: Tizen for Gear smartwatches.

 That’s not a bad thing considering the state of Android Wear — the next iteration from Google has been delayed until later this year, and the lack of fresh devices in 2016 is not promising.

 The Gear S3 is well ahead of most Android Wear smartwatches.
 It builds on the Gear S2, and while it hasn’t changed our minds about the usefulness of smartwatches, Samsung makes a compelling case.
 (This watch is not compatible with iPhone yet — there is a workaround and a beta program for the Gear S2.)